bohendo/my-clippings/highlights/12-rules-for-life.md

  - loc 1449 - Only man could conceive of the rack, the iron maiden and the thumbscrew.
 Only man will inflict suffering for the sake of suffering.
 That is the best definition of evil I have been able to formulate.

+ - loc 1450 - thumbscrew.
+Only man will inflict suffering for the sake of suffering.
+That is the best definition of evil I have been able to formulate.

  - loc 1466 - Perhaps Man is something that should never have been.
 Perhaps the world should even be cleansed of all human presence, so that Being and consciousness could return to the innocent brutality of the animal.

+ - loc 1466 - Perhaps the world should even be cleansed of all human presence, so that Being and consciousness could return to the innocent brutality of the animal.

  - loc 1489 - The entire Bible is structured so that everything after the Fall—the history of Israel, the prophets, the coming of Christ—is presented as a remedy for that Fall, a way out of evil.
 The beginning of conscious history, the rise of the state and all its pathologies of pride and rigidity, the emergence of great moral figures who try to set things right, culminating in the Messiah Himself—that is all part of humanity’s attempt, God willing, to set itself right.
 And what would that mean?
 And this is an amazing thing: the answer is already implicit in Genesis 1: to embody the Image of God—to speak out of chaos the Being that is Good—but to do so consciously, of our own free choice.